potrebichka/Data-structures-and-algorithms/02-Data-structures/README.md

 **Output:** For each packet output either the moment of time (in milliseconds) when the processor began processing it or −1 if the packet was dropped (output the answers for the packets in the same order as the packets are given in the input).

+## 2-1.
+Convert array into heap
+*In this problem you will convert an array of integers into a heap.
+This is the crucial step of the sorting algorithm called HeapSort.
+It has guaranteed worst-case running time of (n log n) as opposed to QuickSort’s average running time of O(n log n).*

+**Input:** The first line of the input contains single integer n.
+The next line contains n space-separated integers a_i.

+**Output:** The first line of the output should contain single integer m - the total number of swaps. m must satisfy conditions 0 ≤ m ≤ 4n.
+The next m lines should contain the swap operations used to convert the array a into a heap.
+Each swap is described by a pair of integers i,j — the 0-based indices of the elements to be swapped.
+After applying all the swaps in the specified order the array must become a heap, that is, for each i where 0 ≤ i ≤ n − 1 the following conditions must be true:
+1. If 2i + 1 ≤ n − 1, then a_i < a_2i+1.
+2. If 2i + 2 ≤ n − 1, then a_i < a_2i+2.

+## 2-2.
+Parallel processing
+*You have a program which is parallelized and uses n independent threads to process the given list of m jobs.
+Threads take jobs in the order they are given in the input.
+If there is a free thread, it immediately takes the next job from the list.
+If a thread has started processing a job, it doesn’t interrupt or stop until it finishes processing the job.
+If several threads try to take jobs from the list simultaneously, the thread with smaller index takes the job.
+For each job you know exactly how long will it take any thread to process this job, and this time is the same for all the threads.
+You need to determine for each job which thread will process it and when will it start processing.*

+**Input:** The first line of the input contains integers n and m.
+The second line contains m integers t_i — the times in seconds it takes any thread to process i-th job.
+The times are given in the same order as they are in the list from which threads take jobs.
+Threads are indexed starting from 0.

+**Output:** Output exactly m lines. i-th line (0-based index is used) should contain two space-separated integers — the 0-based index of the thread which will process the i-th job and the time in seconds when it will start processing that job.

+## 2-3.
+Merging tables
+*Goal is to simulate a sequence of merge operations with tables in a database.*

+**Input:** The first line of the input contains two integers n and m — the number of tables in the database and the number of merge queries to perform, respectively.
+The second line of the input contains n integers r_i — the number of rows in the i-th table.
+Then follow m lines describing merge queries.
+Each of them contains two integers destination_i and source_i — the numbers of the tables to merge.

+**Output:** For each query print a line containing a single integer — the maximum of the sizes of all tables (in terms of the number of rows) after the corresponding operation.